 The international access code for Costa Rica is +506.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
 City codes are not required.
 Costa Rica has one of the most advanced telecommunications systems in Latin America.
 The cheapest way to phone internationally is a direct call using a phone card.
 Mobile phone operators use GSM 1800 networks.
 Internet cafes are available in the main towns.

 Spanish is the official language, but English is widely spoken.

 Travellers to Costa Rica over 18 years do not have to pay duty on 3 litres of alcohol; 500g of tobacco or 400 cigarettes or 50 cigars.
 Perfume for personal use is allowed provided it is a reasonable quantity.

 Electrical current is 120 volts, 60Hz.
 Flat two-pin plugs and three-pin (two flat blades with round grounding pin) plugs are in use.

 All foreign passengers to Costa Rica must have return/onward tickets and the necessary travel documentation for their next destination, and proof of sufficient funds to cover their stay in the country.
-Note: an onward ticket may be a bus or a plane ticket.
 Extensions of stay for those who are visa-exempt can be arranged on arrival.
 Note that a yellow fever vaccination certificate is required, if arriving in Costa Rica within six days of leaving or transiting through any yellow fever risk areas.
 It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Entry RequirementsCanadian citizens must have a passport that is valid upon their arrival in Costa Rica.
 No visa is required for stays of up to 90 days.